justinL540/Chess-Club-Database/README.md

 **This project is a relational database built in Microsoft Access to manage a mock chess club.
-The Access File must be trusted in order to run the SQL queries.**
+The Access File must be trusted to run the SQL queries.**

 **Entities**
 - Members
-- Tournmanets
+- Tournaments
 - Member_Tournament
 - Game_Records
 - Team_Calender